SharkChilli-Cyrus/KnowledgePool/cfa-level1/notes/5 - Corporate Finance (10%).md

 #### IRR - Internal Rate of Return

 **<font color=blue>The discount rate that makes the total present value of all cash flows, the NPV, equal to zero.
 It is the expected return on the project.</font>**

+<font color=red>**Key: It measures profitability as a percentage, but may has multiple IRRs or no IRR.
+If a project has an unconventional cash flow pattern (has cash flows during its life or at the end of its life in addition to its initial cash outflow), it may have multiple IRRs or no IRR.**</font>

 $0=NPV= CF_0 + \frac{CF_1}{(1+IRR)^1} + \frac{CF_2}{(1+IRR)^2} + \cdots + \frac{CF_n}{(1+IRR)^n}$